Smartcalling/SmartCalling-iOS/README.md

 <img src="https://raw.githubusercontent.com/Smartcalling/SmartCalling-iOS/master/Screenshots/add_folder.png" width="400">

+Sample SmartCalling folder can be found in the example project.
+(SmartCalling-iOS/Example/SmartCalling/SmartCalling)

 ### 2. Permissions

 To add contacts to users device, the app needs permission for Contacts.
 You need to add a usage description in the Info.plist file for the key _NSContactsUsageDescription_ with a text value.